gemini-hlsw/itac/README.md

 ### 2. Install Coursier

 First install the Coursier native launcher.
 This will let you set up ITAC as well as the Java Virtual Machine, if necessary.
 Follow the instructions [here](https://get-coursier.io/docs/cli-overview.html#install-native-launcher).

+Depending on how you installed it, you may need to move `cs` into a directory that's on your executable path, such as `/usr/local/bin/`.

 On success you will be able to do:

 ```
 $ cs --help